“… everything on the earth has a purpose, every disease an herb to cure it, and every person a mission. This is the

 One aspect of the healing practices with individuals is that it was considered a private matter between the healer and the patient.
-In addition, the preferences of the patient are always respected within his or her cultural traditions.
+In addition, the patient’s preferences are always respected within their cultural traditions.

 Healing Rituals and Ceremonies:

 Symbolic healing rituals and ceremonies were often held to bring participants into harmony with themselves, their tribe, and their environment.
 Ceremonies were used to help groups of people return to harmony but not used for individual healing.
-Varying widely from tribe to tribe, some tribes, such as the Sioux and Navajo, used a medicine wheel, a sacred hoop, and would sing and dance in ceremonies that might last for days.
+Varying widely from tribe to tribe, some tribes, such as the Sioux and Navajo, used a medicine wheel, a sacred hoop, and singing and dancing in ceremonies that might last for days.

 For individuals, healers might also use dancing, painting, changing, drumming, feathers, and rattles in their rituals.
 Sometimes sacred stones were rubbed over the part of the person’s body.

-For purification and purging, Native Americans often utilized sweat lodges or sweat baths.
+Native Americans often utilized sweat lodges or sweat baths for purification and purging.
 Used for healing and balancing, it also was thought to help rid evils and revitalize the body.

 These baths could range from simply laying under a blanket in the hot sun to small conical structures covered by branches and blankets or hides.
-Inside the lodge, hot stones were covered with water to create a steam bath, and here the healer might pray, sing, or drum together to purify the spirits.
+Hot stones were covered with water to create a steam bath inside the lodge, and here the healer might pray, sing, or drum together to purify the spirits.

 Sweat lodges were utilized for multiple purposes, sometimes to help heal an individual, sometimes for greater numbers of people before spiritual ceremonies, or to bring clarity to a problem.
 In some cultures, sage, the strongest cleansing herb, was burned until it smoldered and gave off clouds of smoke.
 Called “sweeping the smoke,” it was smudged onto the skin and was thought to purify the body and soul.

 Banning of Religious Rights: